KorfLab/CARE/demo/subset.md

 You will also get printed output summarizing how many reads were kept and the new sizes of the genome and read files.

-If you prefer gzipped output, add the `-z` flag will output:
+If you prefer gzipped output, add the `-z` flag will create the following file instead:

-- `readsx3000.shrunk.fastq.gz`: (compressed FASTQ)
+- `readsx3000.shrunk.fastq.gz`: compressed FASTQ file with only the reads that still align to the shrunk genome

-Note `STAR` won't take a compressed FASTQ file as input.
-Use `gzip -dk readsx3000.shrunk.fastq.gz` to uncompress it.
+Note `STAR` won't take a compressed FASTQ file as input during read alignment.
+Use `gzip -dk readsx3000.shrunk.fastq.gz` to uncompress it first.

 That's it.
 You now have a downsized genome and corresponding reads, which can be used for testing or benchmarking on smaller scales.